-Letβs go through nullable types in C# β a way to allow value types to represent null
+Letβs go through nullable types in C# β a way to allow value types to represent null.

 π 1.
 What Are Nullable Types?